BenjaminBLi/integ120/remember.md

-This level of learning is when we can recite definitions and [[recall]] them
+This level of learning is when we can recite definitions.